stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/add-alerts/add-alerts.md

 1. If you need to send an alert to a Slack channel.
 You will first need to [add a webhook for that channel in Slack](https://docs.stakater.com/saap/managed-addons/monitoring-stack/log-alerts.html)
 Once you have the webhook URL, you can add the AlertManagerConfig.
 The Alertmanager uses a secret to pick up details of the endpoint to send the alerts to.

 1. Let's create the secret first.
 Log in to SAAP > Administrator > Workloads > Secrets in your namespace.
 Create a secret from YAML.
-Replace "namespace" with the namespace in which your application is deployed and "api_url" with base64 encoded webhook URL:
+Replace "namespace" with the namespace in which your application is deployed and `api_url` with base64 encoded webhook URL:

     ```yaml
     kind: Secret